 Cuba has some of the finest young jazz musicians in the world.
 The Afro-Cuban tradition has evolved into a robust jazz scene that has a solid foundation in the classical music training musicians receive at the prestigious music schools throughout the country.
 In Havana, jazz thrives.
 Our patrons are not only immersed into Havana’s jazz nightlife, but will be treated to private, one-on-one concerts from the best and brightest of Cuba’s jazz elite.
 This unique exposure to one the world’s most active jazz scenes is a Cuba Rhythm and Views exclusive.

 As part of our People-to-People exchanges, our patrons will visit leading Cuban artists’ studios and homes.
 They will discuss their work and their artistic visions.
-Among the many artists patrons will meet are: Vladimir Rodríguez, Santiago Hermes Martínez, Kadir Lopez, Villaluilla, and many more.
-These personal encounters will help to understand life in Cuba before the Revolution as well as today.
+Among the many artists patrons will meet are: Vladimir Rodríguez, Santiago Hermes Martínez, Kadir López, Villaluilla, and many more.
+These personal encounters will help you understand life in Cuba before the Revolution as well as today.

 The growing movement of private restaurants, or paladares, in people’s homes is flourishing in Havana.
-This movement is the vanguard of economic change in Cuba.
+This movement is at the vanguard of economic change in Cuba.
 The best dining in Cuba is in paladares along the backstreets and alleyways of Old and New Havana.
 The restaurants are being reviewed internationally and Havanaphiles are slowly finding their way to these wonderful free-enterprise culinary destinations.
 Most of our meals will be in paladares.
-And, for the evening meal, our patrons will be given the names and locations of Havana’s best private restaurants, all within a ten-minute cab ride from the Meliã Cohiba.
+And, for the meals not included, you will be given the names and locations of Havana’s best private restaurants, all within a ten-minute cab ride from the Meliã Cohiba.